wpmudev/membership-2/README.md

 ### Grunt Task Runner

-**ALWAYS** use Grunt to build M2 production branches.
+**ALWAYS** use Grunt to build the production branches.
 Use the following commands:

 Category | Command | Action
 ---------| ------- | ------